altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 ### "Do you read me?"

 Like the beginning of this story, it didn't take long to conclude that my method was inefficient.
-I could understand what I am reading by the time I am reading, but little remnants after a couple of months.
-The timesheets were filling up, but the notes were unavailing.
+I could understand what I'm reading by the time I'm reading.
+Yet, little remnants after a couple of months.
+The time-sheets were filling up, but my notes were unavailing.

 They lacked two things: **interpretation** and **internalization**.

-Then I decided to try out more concrete approaches.
+Then I decided to try more concrete approaches.

 #### Shorter notes, with my own words